Sliding Window Algorithm Code Template

 window[c] = window.get(c, 0) + 1

-# determine whether the left window needs to shrink
+# determine whether the left side of the window needs to shrink

 d = s[left]